KallistiOS/KallistiOS/doc/README.md

 # Version Codes
 All KOS versions are composed of three sections: major, minor, micro.
-Major revisions are generally something that changes the OS fundamentally, or when we wait several years between releases =).
+Major revisions are generally something that changes the OS fundamentally, or when we wait several years between releases :smiley:.
 The minor version number is used to denote a development series.
 This gets incremented basically whenever we feel that it is relevant to do so.
 Finally, the micro version denotes a sequence in the development series.
 1.1.0 would be the first